MarynaShavlak/dev-interview-hub/src/entities/Comment/ui/CommentCard/CommentCardDeprecated/README.md

 ## Overview
 The **`DeprecatedCommentCard`** component is used to render individual comments in a deprecated interface.
 It offers users a way to view comment details using legacy UI elements.
 This component is particularly useful during the transition period when the application is shifting to newer UI components.
-When the feature flag `isAppRedesigned` is activated, the `RedesignedCommentCard` will be used instead, offering an updated interface.
+When the feature flag `isAppRedesigned` is activated, the `CommentCardRedesigned` will be used instead, offering an updated interface.

 ## Type Definition
 ```typescript